pointedsphere/NTRU_python/README.md

 ### Decryption of a String

-Decryption of a string is done in a similar way, using an input string on the command line with the flag `-dS` or with an input file with `-dF`.
+Decryption of a string is done in a similar way, using an input string on the command line with the flag `-dS` or with an input file using the `-dF` flag.
 We output the encrypted data either to the command line with the flag `-T` or to a file with the flag `-O`.

+The key can be given (just filename, no `.priv`) with the flag `-k`, if not given default of `key` is assumed.

 #### Example